giladghgh/lexical-locuming-locomotive/README.md

 #### Dependencies

-You will need to run the following commands as part of the installation (these commands are present but commented in both the `py` and `ipynb` files):
+You will need to run the following commands as part of the installation (these commands are present but commented in the `ipynb` file):

 - `pip install nltk`
 - `pip install numpy`